rom-rb/rom-rb.org/source/learn/sql/joins.html.md

 ## Using joins with additional options

-Second option hash can be used too, if you want to provide more options:
+The second option hash can be used too, if you want to provide more options:

 ``` ruby
 class Users < ROM::Relation[:sql]